fieldtrip/website/faq/why_should_i_use_the_cfg.correcttail_option_when_using_statistics_montecarlo.md

     cfg.tail        = 0; % two-sided test
     cfg.correcttail = 'prob';

-Effectively, this means multiplying the p-values (in stat.prob, stat.posclusters.prob and stat.negclusters.prob) with a factor of two.
+Effectively, this means multiplying the p-values (in `stat.prob`, `stat.posclusters.prob` and `stat.negclusters.prob`) with a factor of two.

-Please note that, when doing a two-sided test with alpha = 0.05 and not correcting, you are effectively testing with alpha = 0.1.